 - on the student’s personal hard drive

 After the Director has double-checked that all files have been copied over to the different drives, they can clear the media card, so that the next project has an empty, formatted card on which to shoot.

-On your first day of post-production, you will begin by copying down the footage from the server to your local workstation in the lab.
+On your first day of post-production, you will begin making your Media Composer Project.